mat3rial/silver-guide-argent/en/_posts/2020-05-27-3-4-presentation-to-the-financial-statements.md

   <li>c) Related gains and losses, if any.</li>
 </ul>
 In the notes regarding its principle accounting policies, an organization must disclose its revenue recognition method.
-When different methods are applied to different types of transactions generating revenues, including non-monetary exchanges (barter), the organization must indicate which method was used for each major type of product or service.
+When different methods are applied to different types of revenue-generating transactions, including non-monetary exchanges (barter), the organization must indicate which method was used for each major type of product or service.

 **Examples of financial statement notes:**